datakind/Data-Observation-Toolkit/README.md

 `psql -U postgres -d dot_db`

-Or if you prefer a database client (like [DBeaver](https://dbeaver.io)), you can use there settings:
+Or if you prefer a database client (like [DBeaver](https://dbeaver.io)), you can use their settings:
 ```
 host=localhost
 port=5433